-Quick breads are great homemade treats to send in care packages as they ship well, taste great, and are easy to make.
-This Pumpkin Amaretto Quick Bread is a special treat to add to a Fall care package.Jump to Recipe Print Recipe
+Quick breads are great homemade treats to send in Fall (or Haloween) care packages as they ship well, taste great, and are easy to make.
+This Pumpkin Amaretto Quick Bread is easy and it ships well, freezes well, and tastes wonderful!Jump to Recipe Print Recipe

 It’s an easy way to keep loved ones close and top of mind when they live in a different state.
 Even with zoom and texting always available, there is something special about getting and opening a package that you have put some extra love in.